DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/simulatedData/README.md

 #### Inputs
 * vcf_file - input vcf that will be duplicated and merged
 * vcf_file_index - index for vcf_file
-* vcf_duplicate_count - number of how many times to duplicate input vcr
+* vcf_duplicate_count - number of how many times to duplicate input vcf
-*

 #### Outputs
 * merged_vcf - duplicated and merged vcf